SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 - Creating the art assets, audio & soundtracks
 - Creating UI

-# Narratives

-The story revolves around a courier robot named C-55 living in Solaris Imperium.
-The empire get caught in a war and all of its defense turrets and other transport means being hacked or destroyed, the only way to deliver packages and messages is using courier robots...

 # Grid based movement

 Inspired by "Cross the road" games, I wanted to create a grid-based movement system for the player character.
 This design choice made me realize that limitations can often inspire creativity.
 I implemented movement cooldowns that vary depending on the package the player is carrying and the type of tile they are standing on.
+Grid movement forces players to commit to decisions, making every tile a tactical choice instead of allowing continuous dodging.
-The first challenge I faces was to determine where the player can and can't go.
+The first challenge I faced was to determine where the player can and can't go.
 Since I didn't use a physics based collision I needed a way to recognize whether the player is trying to move into a wall or a passable tile
 Fortunately Godot tilemaps has a built-in feature that allows you to add custom attributes to each tile.
 I named each passable tile (e.g. normal, mud etc.) and used a function that returns the type of the tile the player intends to move toward to.
 The player will only move to the destination tile if it's a passable one.

 # Resources